AntoineRR/nesmulator-core/README.md

 ## To do

-Next step is to add sprite 0 hit on the PPU, and clean PPU code.
+Next step is to correct the controller behaviour, and clean the code.
+I might also change the GUI handler, as minifb doesn't provide everything I need.

 ## References